martymcflywa/ecu/admin/intern/IBM/interview_notes/IBM_interview_01.md

 				- Contribute to open source where possible
 		- Web content management
 			- Interest in CMS/web development

+## Why are you interested in IBM's graduate program?

 - IBM isn't the company it is today without expecting employees to perform at their highest potential
 	- I want to prove to myself that i can perform at that level as well
 	- I'm looking for an internship/work experience where
 		- I will be challenged
 			- Not just to get someones coffee
+			- Use Thien's experience as example
+				- Engineer graduate
+				- Ended up just cleaning the gutters at the office rather than doing real engineering work
+					- He hated the experience
+					- Couldn't wait for it to be over
+				- I would like to avoid an experience like this
 		- My input matters and will be valued by my peers
 			- Found a video of IBM interns (US) explaining their experiences
 				- Emphasized that they were as important to the business as every other employee
 		- I can develop my skills
 			- I believe i would benefit from a mentor/mentee relationship
+- The prestige that comes with the brand IBM
+	- When i think of IBM
+		- I think the best of the best at their field
+		- If accepted it would also mean being recognized as someone that has potential to work at a high level
+	- I feel it would be a great advantage having experience at IBM
+	- Opportunity to work full time at IBM

 ## What do you know about IBM?